praella-agency/polaris-vue/README.md

 ## Contributing

-If you notice any bugs, please create issues.
+If you notice any bugs, please create issue tickets.
 Also, pull requests are welcome.

 ## License